indirapriyadarsini-g/indirapriyadarsini-g/README.md

-## Student with CS majors who focuses on front-end dev
+## Student with CS majors who focuses on full stack dev
 ### (actually confused on which track to take on)

 ## These show where I am headed....